Skip to main content

 Encryption Backdoors Undermine Everyone

-Europe doesn’t lack technology, it lacks visibility and political will.
 As Bozakov notes:“If we want sovereignty in Europe, we need to choose European services.”
+This means:

 • Adopting open-source, EU-hosted alternatives